divio/divio-cloud-docs/how-to/django-create-deploy.rst

     from django_storage_url import dsn_configured_storage_class

-Some security-related settings - the cloud environments will provide these values where appropriate, and they will fall back to safe values otherwise:
+Some security-related settings.
+The cloud environments will provide some of these values as environment variables where appropriate; in all cases they will fall back to safe values if an environment variable is not provided:

 ..  code-block:: python